isomerpages/govtech-gobusiness/pages/solutionrepo/solution2390.md

 ## Mode and Schedule of Payment

- - Direct Purchase
+ - Subscription or Leasing

 ## Vendor Information

- Web URL: https://www.engagenova.com/novavision <br>Contact Hotline: 88492042 <br>Contact Email: contact@engagenova.com <br>
+ Web URL: https://justlogin.com <br>Contact Hotline: 69099217 <br>Contact Email: info@justlogin.com <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a href='https://www.businessgrants.gov.sg/' target='_blank' rel='noopener'>Business Grant Portal (BGP)</a>.